asim90m/test_ubc_sg/README.md

 One feature that would be helpful is if both AI and Py could be run on the same Python version.
 This would simplify the pipeline configuration, and would also make straight up running the code easier.
+It's unlikely to be possible because of the machine learning versions though.

+# Troubleshooting
+If you see an error message like "bin/bash killed ###", the runner probably ran out of RAM.
+If it's a shared runner, not much can be done about that.